 Clearly, this is a password that demonstrates the use and shouldn’t actually be used for anything.

-It’s also important that you not store them somewhere where someone could too easily get to them.
-If you are going to jot them down somewhere, you should take advantage of a secure method.
+If you are going to jot them down somewhere, take advantage of a secure method.
 Utilize a tool that keeps them encrypted.
 There are a few different ways of storing them on your computer in a way that is more protected.
 If you use Firefox to browse the internet, you can have it remember your passwords for different websites as you access each site.
 This is a great tool, but it’s important that you enable the Master Password for Firefox.
 Otherwise, someone could get onto your computer and then just open your browser and go shopping!
 In addition, if you don’t use a Master Password, all of your various passwords are unencrypted and can easily be perused by anyone.

 I prefer to use a tool called 1Password from a company called Agile Web Solutions.
 It is a tool that has a desktop version as well as an iPhone version, and all my passwords are stored under Triple Data Encryption Standard (TDES) that requires a special password to unlock.
 Obviously I have a very special password for this tool that is completely unrelated to any other password I use elsewhere.

-Share this information with your users.
+If you’re designing a site that requires a log in, share this information with users.
 It’s critical that they choose a password that is unique for each site.
-Encourage your users to choose passwords using the steps shown here that will keep them protected no matter where they create user accounts.
+Encourage users to choose passwords using the steps shown here that will keep them protected no matter where they create user accounts.
 Explain to them the importance of choosing different passwords for different accounts, and help them come up with ways for remembering their own passwords that won’t leave them less secure.